FIVEYOUNGWOO/IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/README.md

 - Supporting the generation of CSI samples and Camera images.
 - In his future research, he will follow up on this "*Novel multi-modal approaches-based object detection/tracking/recognition methods*".

-# Toolkit Demonstration
+# Experiment configuration
-- The demonstration video is uploaded to [YouTube channel](https://www.youtube.com/watch?v=X-kNQRrQUlE).
+- The toolkit demonstration video is uploaded to [YouTube channel](https://www.youtube.com/watch?v=X-kNQRrQUlE).

 <table>
   <tr>